-After overtaking Tesla 's revenue leadership in 2024, BYD is poised to surpass its American rival, led by billionaire Elon Musk, in another indicator: sales volume.
-If this feat is confirmed, the company will definitively assume the position of the world's largest manufacturer of electric cars .
+After overtaking Tesla 's revenue leadership in 2024, BYD surpassed its American rival, led by billionaire Elon Musk, in another indicator: sales volume.
+With this new achievement, the company definitively took the position of the world's largest manufacturer of electric cars .

-The volume in question is in line with the annual target announced by BYD in September.
-And, most likely, it will be more than enough to leave the American automaker in the dust in this area as well.
+The volume in question was in line with the annual target that BYD had announced in September.
+And it was more than enough to leave the American automaker in the dust in this area as well.

-In addition to losing its leadership position, this level would represent Tesla's second consecutive annual decline in this segment.
+In addition to losing its leadership position, this level represented Tesla's second consecutive annual decline in this segment.
 In 2024, the company sold 1.79 million cars, a drop of 1.1%.
 During that same period, BYD came closer to its rival, registering 1.76 million vehicles sold.

-Tesla's likely new retreat will come after a turbulent year for the company, resulting from a combination of increased competition, expressed in the rise of BYD and other Chinese automakers.
+Tesla's latest retreat comes after a turbulent year for the company, resulting from a combination of increased competition, expressed in the rise of BYD and other Chinese automakers.

 Meanwhile, the American company also saw increased pressure on its operations as a reflection of Musk's involvement with the Trump administration and other controversies surrounding the billionaire in the political arena, as well as the end of federal subsidies for the purchase of electric cars in the US.